Cutting back the cardio but making it more effective for the moment.

 Basically, don’t be afraid of the pain.
 It is temporary.
 The results you want will last longer than pain or feeling uncomfortable.

-One option I have enjoyed is switching up a treadmill walk by adding an incline with the resistance bands above my knees.
+Place the resistance bands above your knees.
 You can walk normally at a regular pace or you can walk sideways with squats and slow it down a little.

 30 minute incline treadmill workout